lcbc-epfl/data_management/meeting_reports.rst

 * We should each organize the data related to one of our project as we think it should be done.
 With proper metadata and following the guidelines provided by EPFL.

-* We should then discuss (the 4 of us) and find out if thinks are missing in our organizations.
+* We should then discuss (the 4 of us) and find out if things are missing in our organizations.

 * We will then talk to the other people in the subgroups to figure out if everyone agrees with the file organization and naming conventions and eventually improve it.